NUTRTIONAL BALANCING

 Hair Mineral Analysis (HMA)

 Hair contains nutrient minerals that are deposited as the hair grows.
-A sample of hair cut close to the scalp provides information about the nutrient mineral activity in the hair that took place over the past three months.
+A sample of hair cut close to the scalp provides information about the nutrient mineral activity that took place over the past three months.

 Researchers have been using HMA’s since the 1920’s to learn more about the human body.